Atheists have often wondered, if God created the universe, then who created God?

 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.
 Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
 The zeal of the LORD of hosts will perform this.Isaiah 9:6-7

-So, my point is that, no man has ever seen God the Father at any time despite the fact that there are souls of humans in heaven because God the Father is invisible on earth and also in heaven.
+So, despite the fact that there are souls of humans in heaven, no man has ever seen God the Father at any time because God the Father is invisible on earth and also in heaven.

-Concerning human souls in heaven, when a Christian dies and is buried, his or her soul sleeps in the dust, yet at the same time that soul is in heaven.
+Concerning human souls in heaven, when a saved person – Christian or Jew – dies and is buried, his or her soul sleeps in the dust, yet at the same time that soul is in heaven.
 The reason for this is that heaven exists outside of the four dimensions of space and time.
-Except for the Son of man himself and the two witnesses of Revelation, everyone who ever dies will be resurrected either at the time of the Second Coming of Jesus Christ (ref.
+Except for the Son of man himself and the two witnesses of Revelation, every saved person who ever dies will be resurrected to be in heaven either at the time of the Second Coming of Jesus Christ (ref.
 1 Thessalonians 4:15-16), or else at the time of the great white throne of Jesus Christ (ref.
 John 5:28-29).

 Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation.John 5:28-29

-This idea that a Christian who is dead and buried is asleep in the ground and simultaneously in heaven must be incomprehensible to all who do not believe in the Word of God.
+This idea that a saved person who is dead and buried is asleep in the ground and simultaneously in heaven must be incomprehensible to all who do not believe in the Word of God.

 Thou believest that there is one God; thou doest well: the devils also believe, and tremble.James 2:19

-Another remarkable thing about God the Father is that he is actually everywhere (ref.
+Another remarkable thing about God the Father is that he is said to be everywhere (ref.
 Jeremiah 23:24).

 Can any hide himself in secret places that I shall not see him? saith the LORD.
 Do not I fill heaven and earth? saith the LORD.Jeremiah 23:24

 To add to that, God the Father is “eternal” (ref.
 1 Timothy 1:17).
-He simply exists, and has always existed.
+He simply is, and has always been.